Crinkle crankle wall: Material saving

-A typical free-standing brickwork wall is 'one brick thick', but this is measured as one brick lengthways.
+A typical free-standing brickwork wall is "one brick thick", but this is measured as one brick lengthways.
 Such a wall is built from two bricks side by side, intermittently bridged by headers, bricks laid crossways to the wall in order to tie the two rows of bricks together.
 Several different bonds are in use, the various patterns of alternating stretchers and headers.
 Small walls, such as cheap outbuildings and garden walls, may be built to half thickness by laying only a single row of stretchers, but this is a weak wall and prone to toppling, especially if tall or long.
 Garden walls that use it may require buttresses spaced out along its length.

 A crinkle crankle wall offers material-saving advantages when compared to a straight wall.
 Typically it allows a half-thickness wall to be built, but without the risk of toppling.
 This is primarily due to its ability to maintain structural integrity while being thinner, especially against horizontal forces like wind.
-Crinkle crankle walls may be susceptible to damage from cars though, or any substantial impact over a length between curves.
+Crinkle crankle walls may be susceptible to damage from cars, though, or any substantial impact over a length between curves.
 An impact that might be restricted to the size of the impact in a conventional wall instead causes a long stretch of the crinkle crankle to topple.

 The mathematical basis for this material efficiency involves the calculation of the wall's arc length.
-Modeled after a sine wave, the length of a crinkle crankle wall is given by the integral $\int_0^{2\pi} \sqrt{1 + a^2 \cos^2(x)}\, dx$, where $(a)$ is the amplitude of the sine wave.
-For $(a = 1)$, this integral results in approximately 7.6404, indicating that the crinkle crankle wall is about 22% longer than a straight wall.
+Modeled after a sine wave, the length of a crinkle crankle wall is given by the integral $\int_0^{2\pi} \sqrt{1 + a^2 \cos^2(x)}\, dx$, where $a$ is the amplitude of the sine wave.
+For $a = 1$, this integral results in approximately 7.6404, indicating that the crinkle crankle wall is about 22% longer than a straight wall ($2\pi \approx 6.2832$).
 As long as it is much thinner, it will save on material; typically, a crinkum crankum is only half a brick thick compared to a one brick thick straight wall, i.e. 50% as wide while 122% as long.